kitanokitsune/gtk2.24-win-static-library-builder/README.md

 # gtk2.24-win-static-library-builder
-Build gtk+-2.24.33 static library for windows
+Build tool of gtk+-2.24.33 static library for windows, using [MXE](https://mxe.cc/) patches.
 I use this library to build [gerbv](https://github.com/gerbv/gerbv).

 ## Requirement